facelessuser/coloraide/docs/src/markdown/color.md

 ColorMatch(color=color(srgb 1 1 0 / 1), start=8, end=14)
 ```

-If desired, you can also filter out the CSS syntax of certain color spaces.
+If desired, we can also filter out the CSS syntax of certain color spaces.
 Here we will only target HSL colors.

 ```pycon3
 >>> Color.match("red and yellow", filters=["hsl"])